StefanKubsch/AmigaCoding/README.md

 Used compiler:

-vbcc 0.9g
+vbcc 0.9h Patch 3

 http://sun.hasenbraten.de/vbcc/

-vbcc is still under development (last version is from 2019) and works pretty well and is simple to use. vbcc is available on nearly all platforms and perfect for cross-compiling.
+vbcc is still under development (last version is from 2022) and works pretty well and is simple to use. vbcc is available on nearly all platforms and perfect for cross-compiling.
 It also contains vasm and vlink for the assembler handling.

 You´ll find a complete development environment for Windows under "Development".